How does residential snowmaking work?

 Return & Warranty

-Backyard Snowstorm has a standard 30-day return policy.
-The customer will be responsible for the outgoing shipping and return shipping cost plus a 10% restocking charge.
-All items must be returned in “near-new” condition.
+Backyard Snowstorm provides a standard 30-day return policy.
+Un-opened items are subject to a 15% re-stocking fee plus shipping costs.
+Any opened items are subject to a 25% re-testing and re-stocking fee plus shipping costs.
 If items are damaged, or show significant wear or abuse, Backyard Snowstorm reserves the right to discount the return further.

 Backyard Snowstorm ships internationally!
 If you are located outside of the US & Canada, please reach out to us via email for a shipping quote – firstname.lastname@example.org

 IMPORTANT NOTE: Any additional customs fees/taxes will be paid for by the customer.